- What is heavy ion radiotherapy?

 In 2013 Osaka Heavy Ion Therapy Center (OSAKA HIMAK) started as urban-center type heavy particle cancer treatment facility.

-From April 2016, some cancers are covered by Insurance, heavy ion radiotherapy continues to gain recognition as an important cancer therapy in Japan.
+From April 2016, several cancers such as Prostate cancer are covered by Insurance, heavy ion radiotherapy continues to gain recognition as an important cancer therapy in Japan.
+(11 kind of cancers are covered at 2024)